bencer3283/IoT-Lab/readme.md

     3. invalid device signature = 0x000000 &Rarr; remove analogdecouple2 inductor to get it working again &Rarr; after two success burning and re-connect, it stop working
         - **AREF must be connected to GND with a capacitor of 0.1 uf**
     4. new board: MCU + alternate Crystal &rArr; invalid device signature = 0x000000
+- 03/10
+    1. no test
+    2. working after swap crystal capacitor to ceramic DIP one, and use another computer to burn **success for only once**
+    3. swap crystal capacitor to ceramic DIP one
+    4. no test

 ## MCU